Testing the isotropy of high energy cosmic rays using spherical needlets: Needlet based test procedure and other anisotropy tests

 \subsection{Plug-in tests}

-It is also interesting to compare, from an empirical point of view, the above multiple test procedures to algorithms where we simply plug-in an adaptive estimate of the density in the distance.
-These density estimators have good asymptotic properties from a minimax point of view, hence it makes sense to investigate also their properties when used for testing.
-To the best of our knowledge no theoretical optimality is proved and there even are arguments suggesting that these procedures might not be optimal.
-For instance, on the real line, the minimax rate of convergence for estimation (in the so-called dense case) is $n^{-s/(2s+1)}$, meaning that if $f$ belongs to a ball in a Hölder space with exponent $s$, then no estimator can approach the least favorable density at a better error rate (measured in a $\Lset^p$ norm).
-We refer to \citet[Theorem 3]{donoho:etal:1996} for a precise statement, among others.
-On the other hand, the minimax critical radius for non-uniformity detection is $n^{-2s/(4s+1)}$ \citep[see][]{ingster:2000}.
-It means that, in the minimax framework, one can distinguish asymptotically two hypotheses that are separated by a distance negligible with respect to the accuracy of any nonparametric estimation of the densities in a infinite dimensional space.
+It is also interesting to compare, from an empirical point of view, the above multiple test procedures to algorithms where we simply plug in an adaptive estimate of the density in the distance.
+These density estimators have good asymptotic properties from a minimax point of view, hence, it makes sense to investigate also their properties when used for testing.
+To the best of our knowledge, no theoretical optimality is proved and there even are arguments suggesting that these procedures might not be optimal.
+For instance, on the real line, the minimax rate of convergence for estimation (in the so-called dense case) is $n^{-s/(2s+1)}$, meaning that if $f$ belongs to a ball in a H\" {o}lder space with exponent $s$, then no estimator can approach the least favorable density at a better error rate (measured in a $\Lset^p$ norm).
+We refer to \citeauthor{donoho:etal:1996} [(\citeyear{donoho:etal:1996}), Theorem 3] for a precise statement, among others.
+On the other hand, the minimax critical radius for nonuniformity detection is $n^{-2s/(4s+1)}$ [see \citet{ingster:2000}].
+It means that, in the minimax framework, one can distinguish asymptotically two hypotheses that are separated by a distance negligible with respect to the accuracy of any nonparametric estimation of the densities in an infinite dimensional space.

-The most popular minimax adaptive technique consist in adding to a very basic linear estimation a thresholding rule as post-processing.
-In the above mentioned paper \citep{baldi:etal:2008c} this nonlinear post-processing actually is a \emph{hard} thresholding rule, namely
+The most popular minimax adaptive technique consists in adding to a very basic linear estimation a thresholding rule as post-processing.
+In the above mentioned paper [\citet{baldi:etal:2009c}] this nonlinear post-processing actually is a \emph{hard} thresholding rule, namely,

-for some positive constants $\kappa$ and $\bandmax = \lfloor \tfrac 12 \log_2(n/\log n) \rfloor$.
-The coefficients $\hat \beta\jk$ are defined in~(\ref{eq:defhatbeta}).
+for some positive constants $\kappa$ and ${J^{\star}}= \lfloor\tfrac12 \log_2(n/\log n) \rfloor$.
+The coefficients $\hat\beta\jk$ are defined in (\ref{eq:defhatbeta}).

 It is known that many variations exist with close theoretical properties but some differences in different practical situations.
-Among those, we will especially consider the data-driven thresholding introduced by \cite{juditsky:lambert-lacroix:2004} to deal with density estimation on the real line (as opposed to density on [0,1]).
+Among those, we will especially consider the data-driven thresholding introduced by \citet{juditsky:lambert-lacroix:2004} to deal with density estimation on the real line (as opposed to density on $[0,1]$).
 It seems to give good detection procedures for small samples in our context.
-In the following, we will consider the non-linear estimates
+In the following, we will consider the nonlinear estimates